bkotara/solana-startup/README.md

 *Note that this example script has `--rpc-port 8899` and does not have `--private-rpc` - if you plan on running like this in testnet, be sure you have ports 8899 and 8900 open in ufw.*

 *Also note that this script is setting `--dynamic-port-range 8000-8020` so your ufw config only needs to open those up for upd/tcp instead of the 8000:10000 (shown [above](#security-recommendations)).*

+We'll want to modify the script to have the `--authorized-voter` flag set as shown [here](https://pumpkins-pool.gitbook.io/pumpkins-pool#validator-startup-script-modifications).

+[Here's](./testnet-validator.sh) an example run script for testnet with the failover modifications.

 It's a good idea to confirm your script runs by [executing it directly](https://docs.anza.xyz/operations/setup-a-validator#verifying-your-validator-is-working) and [checking the logs](https://docs.anza.xyz/operations/setup-a-validator#verifying-your-validator-is-working).